Ordering your bespoke wedding dress

 We look at fabrics, sketch out ideas and talk about timescales & budgets

-At present I have bespoke commission start dates available from September 2025 onwards, suitable for weddings in Autumn 2025 and beyond.
+Bookings for 2026 weddings are now open.
+At present I have bespoke commission start dates available from October onwards, suitable for weddings in winter 2025/26 and beyond.

 follow me on instagram@felicitywestmacott